tsyet12/Chemsy/README.md

 <!-- CONTACT -->
 ## Contact
+Main Contributor:

-Sin Yong Teng: sinyong.teng@ru.nl or tsyet12@gmail.com
+Sin Yong Teng sinyong.teng@ru.nl or tsyet12@gmail.com

+Contributors:
+Testing and Development: Martijn Dingemans martijn.dingemans@ru.nl or martijn.dingemans@gmail.com Testing and Applications: Maria Cairoli maria.cairoli@ru.nl
+Conceptualization: Jeroen J. Jansen jj.jansen@science.ru.nl

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-Martijn Dingemans martijn.dingemans@ru.nl or martijn.dingemans@gmail.com
+This project is co-funded by TKI-E&I with the supplementary grant 'TKI- Toeslag' for Topconsortia for Knowledge and Innovation (TKI's) of the Ministry of Economic Affairs and Climate Policy.
+The authors thank all partners within the project 'Measure for Management (M4M)’, managed by the Institute for Sustainable Process Technology (ISPT) in Amersfoort, The Netherlands.